Transaction Workflow Innovation Standards Team

 The focus of these combined standards is to create and improve straight-through processing (STP).
 As any STP system of systems will invariably involve many market participants such standards are essential for success.
 Twist provides a check-list for ensuring STP is implemented in accordance with its standards.
 The word ‘standards’ is used rather than protocols as Twist endeavours to also define business process best practices.
 Such practices are typically implemented in a workflow, or business process management system (BPMS).
 Considerable emphasis is placed on how to handle exceptions so that as much traffic can be handled automatically with as little as possible going to manual intervention.
 One major standard introduced by TWIST is the Bank Services Billing Standard (BSB).

 Parties involved

-The leading party in Twist is the Royal Dutch Shell Group’s corporate treasury department, giving the Twist standards more of a corporate finance perspective as opposed to a banking perspective.
-Participants in Twist come from across the broad supply chain of banking and its support industries.
-A common role for Twist is to draw on expertise in corporate treasury and channel it to software vendors so that they can create the products required.
-Geographically Twist has good traction in the United Kingdom, Singapore and the Netherlands.
-It has momentum in the foreign exchange (FX) and fixed income (FI) and money markets (MM) asset classes.
+The leading participant in Twist is Royal Dutch Shell's corporate treasury department, giving the Twist standards a corporate finance perspective rather than a banking one.
+Participants in Twist are drawn from across the broader banking supply chain and its support industries.
+A common role for Twist is to channel corporate treasury expertise to software vendors to help them develop the required products.
+Twist has been adopted in the United Kingdom, Singapore, and the Netherlands, with particular use in the foreign exchange (FX), fixed income (FI), and money markets (MM) asset classes.